groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-watermark-java-extract-slide-backgrounds/_index.md

 - slide background details Java
 type: docs
 ---

-# How to Extract Slide Background Information Using GroupDocs.Watermark for Java
+# How to Extract Background from Slides Using GroupDocs.Watermark for Java

+Extracting slide background information is a common need when you want to analyze, customize, or document PowerPoint presentations.
+In this tutorial you’ll learn **how to extract background** details such as image dimensions, file size, and more, using GroupDocs.Watermark for Java.
+We’ll walk through the complete setup, code implementation, and practical tips so you can start using this capability right away.

-## Introduction
+## Quick Answers

-Are you looking to extract detailed information about slide backgrounds from a PowerPoint presentation?
-Whether it's for customization, analysis, or documentation purposes, understanding how to leverage the power of GroupDocs.Watermark in Java can be invaluable.
-In this tutorial, we'll dive into extracting slide background details such as image dimensions and file size using the robust features provided by GroupDocs.Watermark.

-**What You’ll Learn:**
+- **What does “extract background” mean?** It means retrieving metadata (size, dimensions, bytes) of the slide’s background image.
-- How to set up your environment with GroupDocs.Watermark for Java
+- **Which library is required?** GroupDocs.Watermark for Java (version 24.11 or newer).
-- Extracting slide background information from PowerPoint presentations
-- Implementing practical applications of this feature

-Let's get started!
+- **Do I need a license?** A temporary or full license is required for production use.
+- **Can I process large presentations?** Yes—just close the `Watermarker` promptly and manage memory efficiently.
+- **What programming language is used?** Java, with Maven for dependency management.

+## What is “how to extract background” in the context of PowerPoint?
+When a slide uses an image as its background, that image is stored as a binary resource inside the .pptx file.
+Extracting the background means accessing that binary data, reading its width, height, and file size, and optionally saving or analyzing it.

+## Why extract background information with GroupDocs.Watermark?
+- **Automation:** Quickly audit dozens of presentations for brand‑compliant backgrounds.
+- **Analytics:** Gather statistics on image dimensions across a slide deck.
+- **Integration:** Feed background metadata into a CMS or reporting system without manual inspection.

-### Prerequisites
+## Prerequisites

-Before we begin, ensure you have the following:
+- **Java 17+** (or any recent JDK) with Maven installed.

-- **Required Libraries:** Install GroupDocs.Watermark version 24.11 or later.
+- **GroupDocs.Watermark for Java** version 24.11 or later.
-- **Environment Setup:** A working Java development environment with Maven configured.
-- **Knowledge Prerequisites:** Basic understanding of Java and handling file operations.
+- A **temporary or full license** to unlock all features.

 ## Setting Up GroupDocs.Watermark for Java

-To begin using GroupDocs.Watermark in your Java projects, follow the setup instructions below:

-**Maven Configuration:**
+### Maven Configuration

-Add the following to your `pom.xml`:
+Add the GroupDocs repository and dependency to your `pom.xml`:

 ```xml
 <repositories>